jmg292/G-Net/README.md

 Since then, I've spent a lot of time conducting research on everything I'd need to build in order to realize my cyberpunk dreams.

-If you'd like a glipse into why I started this project and where it's heading, check out the series "[The Many Whys of G-Net](https://www.gnzlabs.io/gnzlabs-blog/many-whys-g-net/)" on my blog!

 ## Research Foundation

 I learned a _ton_ while I was working on G-Net's design, specifically in the areas of: